 In fact, many international adventures were just had since the ninth of this month.
 The ninth is when my dad and I embarked on an extremely spontaneous trip to Nicaragua–so spontaneous, in fact, that we booked our flights at 11:30 AM and took off at 5:45 PM from the Atlanta airport on the same day.

 This trip was a very different trip than our normal trip to Nicaragua.
-We generally go to a particular city in the mountains of Nicaragua for three months (this trend started last year, when we lived there for the first part of the year), do street ministry, maybe go to one of their nightly church services there at whichever local church we go with that night, and do occasional trips outside of that city into towns within that department and further abroad.
+We generally go to a particular city in the mountains of Nicaragua for however long the Lord leads (it’s been anywhere from five days to ten weeks), do street ministry, maybe go to one of their nightly church services there at whichever local church we go with that night, and do occasional trips outside of that city into towns within that department and further abroad.

 Just for your amusement (and awe at what the Lord protected us from), I’ve decided to recount some of our adventures.